 - Eventually, it might become difficult to stop, and they will continue to gamble with their own money

 Free bets are also used as a way to make you continue gambling.
 Many online companies will send you special offers in emails and through social media ads to keep you going, including free bets or by adding a small amount of money to your account to gamble with.
 Be cautious of these offers and how much money you could end up spending.

 Many young people are first introduced to the idea of gambling on TV, online, and through sporting events.
 These adverts show gambling as something fun and normal to do, which could encourage young people to gamble themselves.

-A survey carried out by the Gambling Commission in the UK last year found that 51% of people surveyed recalled seeing a gambling advertisement on TV.
+A survey carried out by the Gambling Commission in the UK in 2016 found that 51% of people surveyed recalled seeing a gambling advertisement on TV.

 TV adverts make gambling look like a fun and easy way to earn money, but they avoid showing the negative things that could happen as a result of gambling.